A GUIDE TO WINTER WEATHER TRAVEL ON METRO-NORTH

 Because of these and other weather-related factors, we will upgrade judiciously.
 For example, we will upgrade from an hourly schedule to a half-hourly schedule only when we believe we can reliably and safely operate the additional trains that this level requires.

 We will do our best to recover quickly.
-Please bear in mind that overcrowded conditions will still be likely.
+Please bear in mind that overcrowded conditions and delays will still be likely.
 If you can travel outside of "peak" hours, please do so.

 Challenges We Face